-^{}Juniors and Seniors who are involved in the interscholastic sport during their junior or senior year may request a "sports replacement" option.
+^{}Juniors and Seniors who are involved in an interscholastic sport during their junior or senior year may request a "sports replacement" option.
 Students receiving approval for sports replacement during one or both of these years will be exempt from the physical education credit requirement for the year(s) the replacement is approved.
+The High School Principal is authorized to accept documented, regular participation in non-school physical activities for junior and senior students only.
+These non-school physical activities must be pre-approved by the High School Principal and total a minimum of 62 hours for consideration.
+Completion of these activities must be verified and signed-off on, by the activity supervisor, prior to acceptance of these hours for a passing grade.